Oaths – Vows – Contracts – Promises

 The Vow is an internal devotional commitment, in which a promise is made directly to a deity or sacred entity, often in exchange for a favour or to facilitate some event.

 Oaths and Vows worked because they took a person out of a mundane state and moved them into a sacred sphere.
-The relevant intention moved from being a preferred desire to becoming a necessary and unavoidable obligation.
-Others also believed that any breach would lead to eternal damnation or worse, which enabled safe dependency and cooperation in the community.
+The relevant intention moved from being a preferred desire to becoming a necessary and unavoidable cosmic obligation.
+Others also believed that any breach would lead to eternal damnation or worse, and this enabled safe dependency and cooperation in the community.

 Mechanisms of confidence and trust have shifted.

-Contracts binding under the law have replaced moral bonds created by vows and oaths, and judicial rulings provide for remedies if the contract is broken.
+• Contracts that are binding under the law have replaced moral bonds created by vows and oaths, with judicial rulings providing for remedies if the contract is broken.